 - How do I highlight the syntax as Alloy in Disqus?

-after the first triple-backtick do not seem to work (if I usejava
+alloynoralloy6after the first triple-backtick do not seem to work (if I usejavaat least some keywords get highlighted in the previes).

 - I’m sure I’m forgetting something else I wanted to ask/mention.